MariamMahmoud/transactions-explorer/README.md

 - seeding prisma DB with relations
 - prisma fetching records doesn't include the reltions automatically. must `{include: {blabla: true}}`

+## Notes:
+Although I have used nodejs for 3 years in my career, this is my first time using typescript, postgres, sql in general with JS.

+Although, this task was not a peice of cake, but I am happy I had  learnt a lot and read full tutorials on prisma, postgres and graphql to put it together.
+Most importantly Graphql has been on my learning list for a long time.
+I am happy I got the opportunity to have some hands-on with it.

 ## TODOs:
 - [Important] use the full CSV
-- Edit queries
 - search query
-- Are edits being persisted after restarting the server?
+- Are edits being persisted after restarting the docker?
 - Documentation
 - Add tests